DECISIONS ALREADY MADE

 We are proud to continue our tradition of screening cutting edge music video's over the years.
 This category is not to be taken lightly.

-Accepted submissions will be screened throughout the Festival as well as featured.
+Accepted submissions will be screened throughout the Festival.

 |We have been screening Music Documentary films for 12 years.
 We are proud to continue this tradition.